Gouldian0120/laravelframwork/README.md

 - sudo composer install && npm install && bower install
 - gulp

-Now change the name of your .env.example file to .env
+Now change the name of your .env.example file to .env and run below command

 ------------------
-#### Database setup steps
-For database tables and seeding we have created 2 tables Users and Roles, to create table in your database, execute below commands
+For database table sand seeding we have created 2 tables Users and Roles, to create table in your database, execute below commands

 Set your db details in .env file and execute from project root folder
 - php artisan migrate